-Administrative Expenses 1.00% of payroll
+Administrative Expenses 0.85% of payroll

-Funding Policy The City is assumed to contribute the City Contribution Rate from the prior year.
-The actuarially determined City

-Contribution Rate is measured as the normal cost rate, plus the administrative expenses rate, plus 30-year amortization rate of the Unfunded Actuarial Accrued Liability (UAAL) from the initial RSVS, plus the amortization rates of all subsequently-determined Liability Layers, less the member contribution rate, adjusted with interest to mid-year.
+Funding Policy The City is assumed to contribute the City Contribution Rate from the prior year's RSVS after application of the Corridor.
+The actuarially determined City Contribution Rate is measured as the normal cost rate, plus the administrative expenses rate, plus 30-year amortization rate of the Unfunded Actuarial Accrued Liability (UAAL) from the initial RSVS, plus the amortization rates of all subsequently-determined Liability Layers, less the member contribution rate, adjusted with interest to mid-year.
 The closed amortization rates for the Liability Layers are calculated as a level percent of pay.
 The initial amortization period for a Liability Loss Layer is 30 years.
-The initial amortization period for a Liability Gain largest Liability Loss Layer.
+The initial amortization period for a Liability Gain Layer is equal to made for the difference between pay based on the classified the remaining amortization period for the largest remaining position and executive level pay.

+Liability Loss Layer.

-Benefits Not Valued Due to limitations of the data received, no adjustment has been made for the difference between pay based on the classified position and executive level pay.
+Benefits Not Valued Due to limitations of the data received, no adjustment has been